MUSCLES EXERCISING POWERS NEURON GROWTH AND REPAIR

 "We saw that many of the genes up-regulated in the exercise-stimulated neurons was not only related to neuron growth, but also neuron maturation, how well they talk to muscles and other nerves, and how mature the axons are," Raman says.
 "Exercise seems to impact not just neuron growth but also how mature and well-functioning they are."

 The results suggest that exercise's biochemical effects can promote neuron growth.
-The group then wondered If exercise's purely physical impacts could have a similar benefit.
+The group then wondered if exercise's purely physical impacts could have a similar benefit.

 "Neurons are physically attached to muscles, so they are also stretching and moving with the muscle," Raman says.
 "We also wanted to see, even in the absence of biochemical cues from muscle, could we stretch the neurons back and forth, mimicking the mechanical forces (of exercise), and could that impact growth as well?"